gr-grey/proto1/_pages/about.md

 Harness Computing Power to Help Understand Biology
 ======
-The human body is an intricate and wonderful machine, with a poorly documented user manual.
+The human body is an intricate machine, and documenting the *Human User Manual* is a hard and intriguing problem.

-We have yet to fully understand the function of sleep, the cause of aging and various diseases, how the cocktail of neurochemical molecules shape our mental and physical states, that eventually lead to some bizarre human behaviors.
+We have yet to fully understand the function of sleep, the cause of aging and various diseases, how the cocktail of neurochemical molecules shape our mental and physical states, and leads to fascinating (and sometimes bizarre) human behaviors.

+The rapid increase of the computing power allows us to process huge amount data and perform massive searches, and to implement more intelligent models (like alphafold2 with its 21 million parameters network).

+Computation offers us greater tools than ever to understand biology, and I wish to make a small contribution to that.

 <!---
 The famous behavior biologist Dr. Rob Sapolsky once said: